announce/haste-to-airpods-connection/README.md

 $ BluetoothConnector
 ```

-3. For the 1st time, you need to specify the MAC address of the target device.
-The workflow will remember the provided MAC address for later use.
-The MAC address would look like `00-03-93-a1-01-01`.
+3. For the 1st time, you need to specify the MAC address of the target device via Alfred so that the workflow will remember the provided MAC address for later use.
+For instance, the MAC address would look like `00-03-93-a1-01-01`.

 Here are the keywords available via Alfred: